Kendjam Lodge - Brazil

-Boats: 25-30’ aluminum canoes with long-tailed outboards and coolers stocked with soft drinks, Gatorade, and water.
+Boats: 25 to 30 ft. aluminum canoes with long-tailed outboards and coolers stocked with soft drinks, Gatorade, and water.
 Two anglers per boat and guides.
 Both anglers can fish in the boat at the same time.
 These boats are stable for casting.

 A Fishing License: is included in your package.

-Group Size: Maximum of six anglers per week.
+Group Size: Maximum of eight anglers per week.